 The point is that the American population, in and outside of the military, are in compliance with official dietary recommendations.
 The military is even able to enforce a high-carb, low-fat diet on military personnel since they have few other choices when food is prepared for them, and it is specifically during deployment that military personnel have the worst diet-related health decline.
 There is no greater opportunity than the military for gathering highly-controlled dietary data, as the only other segment with more controlled diets are those locked away in institutions.
 Also, the military enforces a rigid exercise program, and those who join are those who self-selected for this lifestyle and then had to meet high standards to be accepted.
 Yet military personnel apparently are getting fatter and fatter.

 The amount of carbohydrates we’re talking about here is not insignificant.
-The USDA recommends 50-60% of the diet to consist of carbohydrates with an emphasis on grains, most of those simple starchy carbs.
+The USDA recommends 50-60% of the diet to consist of carbohydrates with an emphasis on grains, most of those simple starchy carbs (as a side note, at present, %40 of the calories in the American diet come from seed oils; which some argue also contributes to metabolic diseases).
 Even adding some fiber back into processed foods doesn’t really make them any healthier.
 Grains alone brings up a whole mess of other issues besides gluten (e.g., grains block absorption of certain key nutrients) — it’s long been known that the best way of fattening animals is with grains.

 To put in context how distorted is our diet, a recent study compared a high-carb and a low-carb diet where the latter consisted of 40% carbs.
 If that is what goes for low-carb these days, no wonder we are such a sickly population.
 Most traditional societies rarely get such high levels of carbs and what they do get usually comes from sources that are fibrous and nutrient-dense.
 Look at hunter-gatherers — 40% carbs would be at the extreme high end with many groups only getting 22% carbs.
 As a concrete example, compared to potato chips or a baked potato, chewing on a fibrous wild tuber is a laborious process because of how tough it is, only gaining slightly more calories than you’d be expending for all the effort.